 The Go is a capable backup machine that I can take when travelling in addition to my MacBook.
 Its price makes it easy to recommend as a second machine or to anyone on a budget.

 This brings me to one last consideration.
 A high-end Chromebook such as a Google Pixelbook, or the newer Pixel Slate, might be considered a “competitor” to the Go.
 These are great machines and the Pixelbook is loved by everyone I know who owns one.
-I seriously considered buying one ever since support for containers landed, but their cost makes them a competitor to the MacBook Pro rather than the Surface Go.
+I have seriously considered buying one ever since support for containers landed, but for me their cost makes them a competitor to the MacBook Pro rather than the Surface Go.
 Even the Pixel Slate is expensive enough that I’d compare it with the MacBook Air 2 when the time comes.
 In the meantime, the Surface Go fills the gap, very portably, and at a lower price point.

-Many of my team members, including many full-time macOS and Linux users, also love our Surface Go’s.
+Many of my team members, including many full-time macOS and Linux users, also love their Surface Go’s.
 All of us bought them as personal devices, not paid for my Microsoft.
 I even managed to convince Brian to buy second for the LTE alone, which I can highly recommend if you are considering one today.
 And while we are biased, we aren’t paid to say this since we work on Azure.
 To wrap up, I’ll include some links to tweets, posts, and other reviews I’ve found along the way:

 - Brian Ketelsen (@bketelsen): https://twitter.com/bketelsen/status/1026117701259931648